DataDog/hiring-engineers/answers.md

 Here is my dashboard over 5 minutes
 ![Alt text](https://la-psql-zebra.s3.amazonaws.com/my_first_dashboard.PNG)

 The sum of my metric grouped into hours so it did not show properly in a 5 minute time span.
-I expanded the time period on the widget and included a snapshot here.
+I expanded the time period on the widget and included a snapshot here
 ![Alt text](https://la-psql-zebra.s3.amazonaws.com/Sum_of_metric_per_hr.PNG)

 *Bonus Question:* The anomaly graph is displaying expected behavior in shaded area and the actual behavior as the line.
 It showed some interesting behavior in my dashboard since I added and deleted some tables rapidly while the metric was still trying to establish a baseline.
 After a few minutes, the shaded "bounds" steadied out.